 If the cuticles are really close together, it’s harder for water to penetrate the hair – aka it can be harder to keep hair hydrated.

 According to Jess, who also happens to be a DevaCurl Educator, most people group hair porosity into three categories: low, normal (medium), and high.

-“if your hair has low porosity, that means the cuticles are very compact and not as susceptible to receiving hydration.
-This hair tends to be drier and in some cases, it’s hard to keep this hair texture wet, because water can bead up and roll, right off the strand.
+“If your hair has low porosity, that means the cuticles are very compact and not as susceptible to receiving hydration.
+Low porosity hair characteristics include dry hair, and in some cases, it’s hard to keep this hair texture wet, because water can bead up and roll right off the strand.
 Product can also sit on top of strands.

 If your hair has normal, (medium) porosity, your cuticles “float” open and close easily to allow enough hydration in and also the ability to contain the hydration.
 With this porosity type, water tends to sit on top of strands initially but then absorbs.
 This type requires the least maintenance, as the hair holds styles well with volume and shine.

-If you have high porosity, your cuticle “floats” open and tends to stay more open.
+If you have high porosity hair, your cuticle “floats” open and tends to stay more open.
 There may also be gaps between the cuticle layers.
-If you have high porosity hair, your curls become soaking wet quite easily, but hair also tends to tangle faster (because the cuticles get caught).
+High porosity hair characteristics can include curls become soaking wet quite easily, but hair also tends to tangle faster (because the cuticles get caught).
 It’s also more susceptible to breakage because of gaps in the cuticle layer.
-High porosity hair also takes a long time to dry, and when if left with too much moisture, when it finally does dry, the hair can appear to be very weighed down.
+Signs of high porosity hair also include a long dry time, and when if left with too much moisture, when it finally does dry, the hair can appear to be very weighed down.

-So how do you determine your hair’s porosity?
-There’s tests for that.
+So how do you determine how porous your hair is?
+There’s porosity tests for that.